dbbs-lab/cerebellar-models/configurations/mouse/README.md

 | glom   | GrC    | `ConnectomeGlomerulusGranule`      | `Houston et al., 2017`      |
 | GoC    | GrC    | `ConnectomeGolgiGlomerulusGranule` | `[CITATION]`                |

+### `ConnectomeMossyGlomerulus`
-According to literature data (Billings et al., 2014; Ito, 1984; Sultan, 2001), the algorithm organizes glomeruli into anisotropic clusters based on their spatial proximity to each other within the mf arborization.
-Each cluster extends 60 μm along the x-axis and 20 μm along the z-axis.
-Hence, glomeruli that are close together have a higher chance of being part of the same cluster and receive signals from the same mf.
-20 glomeruli are connected to the same mf
+According to literature data (Billings et al., 2014; Ito, 1984; Sultan, 2001), The algorithm selects a mf within the `60` μm along the x-axis and `20` μm along the z-axis box surrounding each glom.
+This selection is random and performed with a truncated exponential distribution.
+Since the placement of mf and glom is uniformed within their partition, the convergence and divergence ratios of this connection is guaranteed.

+### `ConnectomeGlomerulusGolgi`
+The algorithm selects all glom within the sphere (radius `50` μm) surrounding each GoC soma.
+For each unique glom to connect, the tip of a basal dendrite branch from the golgi morphology is selected.
+This selection is random and performed with a truncated exponential distribution based on the distance between the tip of each branch and the glom to connect.

+### `ConnectomeGlomerulusGranule`
+The algorithm selects `4` unique glom within the sphere (radius `40` μm) surrounding each GrC soma.
+Moreover, each presynaptic glom should belong to a unique mf cluster, i.e. each should be connected through the `ConnectomeMossyGlomerulus` strategy to a different mf.
+The mf cluster, the presynaptic glom and the postsynaptic GrC dendrite are all randomly chosen.
+If not enough glomerulus could be found in the `40` μm radius sphere surrounding the GrC soma, the closest glom from the remaining cluster are selected to connect.

+### `ConnectomeGolgiGlomerulusGranule`
+The algorithm selects the closest glom (maximum `40`) are within the sphere (radius `150` μm) surrounding each GoC soma.
+For each unique glom selected, the tip of an axon branch from the golgi morphology is randomly selected.
+All GrC connected to the selected glom through the `ConnectomeGlomerulusGranule` strategy are also connected to the selected presynaptic GoC axon tip.

 ## References